-Students needing to extend their visa during their studies should, wherever possible, make an appointment with the Academic Registrar at least 3 months before their visa is due to expire.
+Students needing to extend their visa during their studies should, wherever possible, make an appointment with the Academic Registrar or Senior PGR Administrator at least 3 months before their visa is due to expire.
 Making a visa extension application is a long process and you will need to collect certain supporting documentation.
 Not all of the documentation will be immediately available and in some cases you need to specifically request it so you need to plan ahead.